 Is it worth learning Japanese?

 Definitely, especially for the mutual respect this creates between expats and locals.
-There are many language schools in Japan with varying approaches, as well as some useful phrasebooks and textbooks.
+There are many language schools in Japan with varying approaches and some useful phrasebooks and textbooks.
 In Tokyo, it's easy to get by without ever speaking Japanese, but if expats want to travel a bit further afield, they will need to go armed with at least a few basic phrases.

 How do I get around Japan?

-Trains, ranging from the shinkansen (bullet train) to the underground, are the most popular and quickest means of transport in Japan.
+Trains, ranging from the Shinkansen (bullet train) to the underground, are Japan's most popular and quickest means of transport.
 The bus system is also highly reliable, comfortable and often cheaper.
-There are some great deals on airfares during holiday periods, although trains are usually cheaper.
+Although trains are usually cheaper, there are some fantastic deals on holiday airfares.